Ja-Akins/World-Layoffs-SQL-Data-Analysis/README.md

 **Tools Used:** SQL (MySQL), Workbench

 ## File Structure
-* `Data Cleaning.sql`: Contains the full SQL script used to clean the raw data.
+* `Data_Cleaning.sql`: Contains the full SQL script used to clean the raw data.
-* `EDA.sql`: Contains the SQL script used for exploratory analysis and finding trends.
+* `Exploratory_Data_Analysis.sql`: Contains the SQL script used for exploratory analysis and finding trends.

 ---